Fan Sin Temple

+Overview

 Fan Sin Temple is the main temple of the villages of the Sheung Wun Yiu and Ha Wun Yiu; it is the only one of its kind in Hong Kong.

 It is uncertain when the temple was constructed.
 However, according to a wooden plaque, hanging in the main hall of the temple, the temple has a history of over 200 years as the plaque was carved in the geng-xu year of the Qianlong in the reign of the Qing Dynasty (1790).
 It is commonly believed that Fan Sin Temple was built by the Ma clan to worship Fan Tai Sin Sze, the patron saint of potters.

 Windows with iron frameworks were installed on four sides of the temple after World War II.

 Many historic relics of the temple were destroyed after a serious fire in mid 1970s.
 The calligraphy and paintings above the entrance were repainted during the renovation in 1976 after the fire.
 There is a wooden plaque from 1970 and four commemorative stone plaques which record the restorations in 1897, 1925, 1964 and 1976 respectively.

 A further restoration of the temple has recently been carried out and it is now open to the public.